longthg-workshops/aws-fcj-lab43-dbmg/content/1-Start/1.4-EC2connect/_index.md

 ---
-title: "Connect to the EC2 Instance and install the Schema Converted tool"
+title: "Connect to the EC2 Instance and install the Schema Conversion tool"
 weight: 4
 chapter: false
 pre: "<b> 1.4. </b>"